dinruz/javascript-exercises/04_mathEquations/README.md

+# Exercise complete, 14.06.2025.

+Variables turned from strings to math equations

 # Exercise 04 - mathEquations

 Replace the strings to the right of the `=` with the expression they describe.
 Do **not** manually enter the answers to the equation.